 Using the NAEYC Professional Preparation Standards as a Framework for Professional Standards and Competencies in your State

-If you work with an agency that develops state early childhood competencies (CKCs/CBKs), you can use this Self-Review Instrument to ensure that these are informed by the national standards of the profession.
-For information about how NAEYC can help states use the NAEYC professional preparation standards to support the development of integrated early childhood professional development systems, contact Marica Mitchell at firstname.lastname@example.org.
+If you work with an agency that develops state early childhood competencies (CKCs/CBKs), you can use this Self-Review Instrument to ensure that your work is informed by the national standards of the profession.
+For information about how NAEYC can help your state use the NAEYC professional preparation standards to support the development of integrated early childhood professional development systems, contact Marica Mitchell at email@example.com.

 The 2010 NAEYC Standards for Initial and Advanced Early Childhood Professional Preparation Programs

 The 2010 NAEYC Standards for Initial and Advanced Early Childhood Professional Preparation Programs provide the basis for accreditation from the NAEYC Commission on Early Childhood Associate Degree Accreditation or NAEYC recognition of baccalaureate and graduate programs as part of National Council for Accreditation of Teacher Education (NCATE) accreditation of schools, colleges, and departments of education.
 These standards are used across both NCATE and NAEYC accreditation systems and across associate, baccalaureate, and graduate degree levels.

 The Initial Standards:

 The Initial Standards are used in programs preparing candidates for first-time early childhood licensure and for positions in early learning settings that do not currently require licensure.
 Notice that Initial programs may be offered at both undergraduate and graduate levels.
-The NAEYC Commission on Early Childhood Associate Degree Accreditation uses these core standards to review associate degree programs, along with a set of five Supportive skills that are integrated into candidate assessments.
+The NAEYC Commission on Early Childhood Associate Degree Accreditation also uses these core standards to review associate degree programs, along with a set of five Supportive skills that are integrated into candidate assessments.